KourtneyB649/packet-tracer1.5.5-lab/README.md

 - Cisco Packet Tracer
 - CLI (Command Line Interface)

-## Screenshot
-_Add a screenshot here if you'd like — it helps your repo stand out visually!_

 ---

 Created as part of my coursework in **DECOM 217: Intro to Networks**.